EU advises against second AstraZeneca shot for people with blood clots

+Healthcare & PharmaceuticalsEU advises against second AstraZeneca shot for people with blood clots

-(Reuters) -The second shot of the COVID-19 vaccine developed by AstraZeneca and the University of Oxford must not be given to anyone who has had blood clots with low blood platelets after receiving the first, Europe’s medicines regulator said on Friday.
+The second shot of the COVID-19 vaccine developed by AstraZeneca (AZN.L) and the University of Oxford must not be given to anyone who has had blood clots with low blood platelets after receiving the first, Europe's medicines regulator said on Friday.

 The advice for healthcare professionals was provided by the European Medicines Agency (EMA) as part of an ongoing review into rare, but severe blood clots possibly linked to inoculation after the shot and also to Johnson & Johnson's coronavirus vaccine.